We’re a co-op, governed via a monthly meeting of all members.

-Dave Darby founded Lowimpact.org in 2001, spent 3 years on the board of the Ecological Land Co-op and is a member Mutual Credit Services.
+Dave Darby founded Lowimpact.org in 2001, spent 3 years on the board of the Ecological Land Co-op and is a member of the Credit Commons Society and Stroud Commons.
 His role is managing website content, blogging and fundraising.

 Dil Green was an architect and builder for 30 years, working on projects from an extension to London’s Science Museum to an award-wining eco-surgery.
 He now works away at systemic leverage points around Governance, Wisdom: Pattern Language, and Economy: Mutual Credit Services.
 He lives in Brixton, blogs at digital-anthropology and looks after all things technical.

 Sherry Kramer is our book-keeper, and mum to two ex-Redfielders (which is how we met her).
 She’s had a career in financial management of large organisations, and now she’s helping us.
 She lives in Aylesbury.

 Peter Morgan built and looks after our website.
 He quit a career as a chef to study politics and philosophy.
 The new millennium inspired a move to Japan where he co-founded a nightclub in Nagoya.
 After burning out in the Japanese club scene he returned to Nottinghamshire to have children and experiment with other forms of fatigue (e.g. Screenbeetle).

 Piotr Karter is a video editor and film-maker, who produces the videos for our online course programme and edits our YouTube videos.
 He runs Studio Nima, a creative studio specialising in photography, video and graphic content.

 Rebecca Stacey became the first head teacher in the country to achieve the UN Climate Change Teacher accreditation.
 She’s managing the website, blogging and organising our publishing and online courses.
 She lives in Cumbria.